 These false teachers are not just in the United States but in all parts of the world.
 This spiritual war that we are all in is a worldwide affair.
 The Bible is clear satan deceives the whole world (Rev. 12:9), that is why one must be vigilant as satan is like a roaring lion seeking someone to devour (1 Pet.
 5:8).
 It is unsettling that the enemy can be operating right behind the pulpit via a Pastor, evangelist, teacher etc. and that is why we should be a “fruit inspector.”
 Jesus warned us 2,000 years ago that we will know false prophets or teachers by their fruits; a good tree will produce will good fruits, but a bad tree will produce bad fruits (Matt.
 7:15-20).

 Note: if an X teacher falls under one more of the following (with a few exceptions) it doesn’t always necessarily mean he is a false teacher since no one is perfect.
-The following can be a general idea to help you see certain red flags about the individual.
+The following can be a general idea to help you see certain red flags about the individual that should make you consider to avoid him or her.

 “Promoting self under the guise of promoting Christ is currently so common as to excite little notice.” – AW Tozer